captn3m0/terraform-http-setcronjob-whitelist/README.md

 # terraform-http-setcronjob-whitelist ![](https://img.shields.io/badge/license-MIT-blue.svg)

 This module scrapes the SetCronJob IPs from their website and makes them available as a list.
 Since this module dynamically generates the list, it won't be updated alongside updates to the SetCronJob list updates.
-SetCronJob used to publish updates to the IPs on a mailing list, but since that isn't active anymore, you can subscribe to an unofficial announce list at https://tinyletter.com/setcronjob-unofficial-ip-updates.
+You can follow the updates to any IP address changes by the following:

+1. Log in to SetCronJob, visit Account > My Profile, click Update profile, and check the box "Receive SetCronJob server IP addresses notifications".
+2. Create an account at [Setcronjob Support](https://setcronjob.zendesk.com/auth/v2/login/registration) and click the follow button [here](https://support.setcronjob.com/hc/en-us/articles/219802207-SetCronJob-IP-addresses-list).

 [The SetCronjob service documentation](https://support.setcronjob.com/hc/en-us/articles/219802207-SetCronJob-IP-addresses-list) points to the following text files for IPs that they use: